XenuCode/JMemeBot4Discord/README.md

 # JMemeBot4Discord

-### Simple and lightweight MemeBot for discord made completly in Java !
+### Simple and lightweight MemeBot for discord made completely in Java !
 ### How to Deploy
-Threre is no official windows and MacOS support !
+There is no official windows and MacOS support !

 ####
 - Download `JMemeBot4Discord.jar` into your final destination